MARKET SNAPSHOT: Amazon, Microsoft, Alphabet Set To Power Nasdaq Higher After Blowout Results

 Nasdaq-100 futures pushed higher after four major technology companies -- Amazon.com Inc., Microsoft Corp., Alphabet Inc. and Intel Corp. -- posted blowout financial results, which looked set to inspire gains for broader U.S. stock markets on Friday.

-Investors will also be watching out for a reading on gross domestic product, which is expected to take a hit from powerful hurricanes during the third quarter.
+Investors will also be watching out for a reading on gross domestic product, which is expected to take a hit from powerful hurricanes that caused havoc in the U.S. during the third quarter.

 What are stock-index futures doing?